sridurgeshv/productivity-tool/README.md

 - **Motivational Quotes** : Stay inspired with AI-generated quotes to keep you focused on your tasks.

 ## Why Choose Smart Productivity tracker with AI suggestion?
-A Smart Productivity Tracker with AI-Powered Suggestions is an ideal solution because it helps users optimize their work habits by tracking tasks, time, and focus sessions.
-The AI provides personalized insights, like suggesting break times or task prioritization based on individual productivity patterns.
-It enhances productivity, improves work-life balance, and offers a customizable and adaptive experience, making it more effective than basic task managers.
+The Smart Productivity Tracker with AI-Powered Suggestions is designed to help users optimize their work habits by monitoring tasks, time, and focus sessions.
+The AI delivers personalized insights, such as recommending break times and task prioritization based on individual productivity patterns.
+This tool enhances productivity, improves work-life balance, and provides a customizable and adaptive experience, making it more effective than standard task managers.

 ## Prerequisite
 - Gemini Api Key - You have to input your gemini key in task_controller.cr file of the productivity_tracker directory.